Being a geek is all about obsession.

 Obsession about movies, or comic books, or Dr Pepper.
 I, for one, have spent years obsessing about motorcycles and martial arts and, most recently for this newspaper, video games.

 It's easy for me, the rookie dad, to say that is not the way it should be.
-I surely will become a hypocrite to some extent, engaging in some of this very behavior as I proudly tout the tiny life I helped create.
-But the geek inside will likely be augmented by endless episodes of Yo Gabba Gabba! and countless readings of Goodnight, Moon.
+I surely will become a hypocrite to some extent, engaging in some of this very same behavior as I proudly tout the tiny life I helped create.
+But the geek insidewill remain not only unthwarted, but likely augmented by endless episodes of Yo Gabba Gabba! and countless readings of Goodnight, Moon.

 That means I will still take time to watch a samurai movie or play an online death match in the latest Call of Duty, but there will be a rebalancing of these pursuits.
 That actual calibration won't be up to me, but I understand it will happen.

-The glorious part of this transformation is that someday, years from now, my child will see my geekiness in action and maybe, just maybe, want to sit and watch old episodes of The Macross Saga with me.
-Because in the end, every kid has a phase where he wants to pilot a Veritech with dear old dad.
+The glorious part of this transformation is that some day, years from now, my child will see my geekiness in action and maybe, just maybe, want to sit and watch old episodes of The Macross Saga with me.
+Because in the end, every kid has a phase where they would want to pilot a Veritech with dear old dad.

-Joshua Gillin writes about video games and entertainment news.
-Feel free to challenge his opinions at email@example.com.
+- Joshua Gillin writes about video games and entertainment news for tbt*.
+Feel free to challenge his opinions at firstname.lastname@example.org.